Frequently Asked Questions

 We have over 100 absinthe cocktail recipes here.

-A: Yes, Absinthia Organic Absinthe is gluten free!
-We start with the best grapes, biodynamic and organic, create a clear high proof ethanol, and let our organic botanicals - artemesia absinthium (grande wormwood), anise, fennel, and coriander - rest in them.
+A: Yes, Absinthia Organic Absinthe is both gluten free and sugar free!
+We start with the highest quality grapes from Napa Valley, create a clear high proof ethanol, and let our organic botanicals - artemesia absinthium (grande wormwood), anise, fennel, and coriander - rest in them.
 Then we distill.
 We bottle that as our blanche.
 For our verte, the distilled clear absinthe is soaked in herbs and strained and bottled.
 That is it!
 No sugar, no gluten, no grains, nothing not grown organically.
 In fact, this absinthe is not only organic but vegan, if that is important to you.

 Q: Will wormwood make me blind?